Buy Now Pay Later in The Philippines

 - Processing fee: 0% to 2% of the total amount

-- Late payment fee: 2.5% to 5% on your bill for the month
+- Late payment fee: 2.5% to 5% per month of the unpaid amount.

 Terms & Rates: